LASER-UMASS/CausalTesting_ICSE20/INSTALL.md

 To see Holmes output for each defect:

-1. Double-click a TODO in the Tasks View to get to the failing test.
-Each TODO is followed by comments that specify what we asked participants to do and the method to highlight.
+**1. Double-click a TODO in the Tasks View to get to the failing test that exposes the defect.**
+Each TODO is followed by comments that specify what we asked participants to do and the method to highlight for executing Holmes.

 <img src="https://drive.google.com/uc?id=1fpS9WQLitBs_fk07tuBtkhkkrLHGAh0x" alt="Eclipse TODOs"/>